motech/modules/docs/source/mtraining.rst

 Answer
 ######

-``Answer`` is a resource identifier in the external system, for example audio file.
-It can also store the correct answer.
+``Answer`` can store explicit value or reference to resource in the external system, for example audio file.

 Bookmark
 ########